TMT deals support global M&A and boutique banks

 LONDON The technology, media and telecoms (TMT) sector has seen the busiest start to a year in terms of M&A deals since the height of the dot.com boom in 2000, giving a boost to boutique banks which are increasingly winning work as advisers.

-The $64.8 billion (41 billion pounds) of mergers and acquisitions (M&A) in the TMT sector account for almost a third of all deals announced so far this year, according to Thomson Reuters data.
+The $64.8 billion of mergers and acquisitions (M&A) in the TMT sector account for almost a third of all deals announced so far this year, according to Thomson Reuters data.

 This week alone, U.S. cable firm Liberty Global (LBTYA.O) unveiled a $23-billion bid, including debt, for Britain's Virgin Media VMED.O, while Dell's DELL.O founder and CEO struck a $24.4-billion deal to take the PC-maker private.